Classification of Students

 - Precollege Studies courses, in order to raise the skill level for success in college-level work, as authorized by an advisor.

 - Courses to acquire certification (e.g., First Aid).
 Note: This is not to be confused with earning an MCC Certificate of Proficiency.

 - Courses to update knowledge and/or skills due to periodic content changes (e.g., Tax Preparation).

 - Any course in which a “W” is received.

 Only the higher of repeated course grades will be factored into computing the grade point average for academic dismissal or probation.
 All grades will be posted on the student’s permanent record and transcript.
 Credit courses at MCC will only be counted once toward fulfilling the credit requirements for any degree or certificate.

 If a student wishes to take a class by Independent Study, they must meet with an associate dean or a program director to see if the student meets the Independent Study application requirements.
-The chief academic officer will have final approval of the application before a student may register for the class.
+The Dean of Instruction will have final approval of the application before a student may register for the class.
 The determination to offer a student an Independent Study shall be based upon a substantial rationale.
 The guidelines are listed below: